How to Add a Custom Taxonomy to WooCommerce Products

 That’s it for today’s article.

-I hope it was helpful to you and you were able to add custom taxonomies to WooCommerce products easily.
+I hope it was helpful to you and that you were able to add custom taxonomies easily using ACF or the custom code we provide for WooCommerce products.
 Adding taxonomies to help your customers search for a product is an excellent idea to improve the customer experience

 Your reason for adding custom taxonomies to WooCommerce might differ from what I mentioned in this article but you need to give an efficient way for your customers to search or sort products using custom taxonomies or fields.